 In case of a tie after 8 ends one extra end will be played.
 If no team scores in the extra end, the team which had to begin the extra end wins the game.

-Starting with the quarter finals, in case of a tie after 8 ends, extra ends are played until the game is decided.
+From the quarter finals onwards, in case of a tie after 8 ends, additional extra ends will be played until a decision is reached.